influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

     }
     ```

+6. To install dependencies and write the data to your {{% product-name %}}
-6. In your terminal, enter the following command to install the packages listed
+    database, enter the following command into your terminal:
-    in `imports`, build the `influxdb_go_client` module, and execute the
-    `main()` function:

     <!--pytest.mark.skip-->

     ```sh
-    go mod tidy && go build && go run influxdb_go_client
+    go mod tidy && go run influxdb_go_client
     ```

-    The program writes the line protocol to your {{% product-name %}} database.
+If successful, the output is the success message; otherwise, error details and
+the failure message.

 {{% /influxdb/custom-timestamps %}}